nickzoic/nick.zoic.org/art/midi-hero/index.md

 It only rotates one way (down), but it should be able to feed a MIDI pitch wheel input.

-Unfortunately the mechanism is pretty badly worn from heavy use so I might have to do some fixing up.
+Unfortunately the whammy mechanism is pretty badly worn from heavy use so I might have to do some fixing up.

 ![No whammies!](img/no-whammies.jpg)